Where on the bike?

 The shortest electric wire you can get is 150mm long and Shimano make them in 50mm increments, all the way up to 1600mm.
 Measure the distance to make sure you order the correct length.

-Below the handlebar tape
+Underneath the handlebar tape

 Another way to install the Wireless Unit would be underneath the handlebar tape.
 I do not recommend this method, but I’ve seen people do this.